JavaJugglers/CivicPulse/README.md

 # CivicPulse

 ## Overview
-ActionMap is an integrated, user-friendly platform designed to connect voters with the progressive community.
+CivicPulse is an integrated, user-friendly platform designed to connect voters with the progressive community.
 It facilitates engagement between voters, progressive organizations, candidates, and elected leaders.
 The application enables users to visualize the political environment at all government levels, attend community events, share news articles, and voice opinions to decision-makers in politics.

 ## Features
 - **Interactive Maps**: Visualize political landscapes using maps rendered with JavaScript and Topojson.